-APPENDIX A. SD Card Maintenance
+Appendix A SD Card Maintenance

 This appendix describes how the MFX SD card can be maintained outside of MFX itself.
 The tools described in this chapter are predominantly Windows based.
 Equivalent, and perhaps better, tools are available for other operating systems, including Linux.
-Since the author does not have experience using them and little knowledge of Linux, MFX users who need help with Linux or other OS based tools are advised to seek help on the Memotech forum (http://mtxworld.dk/memorum/index.php), some of whose users are "Linux aware".
+Appendix A.5 provides guidance on creating a SD card for MFX under Linux.
+Since the author has little experience with Linux, MFX users who need help with Linux or other OS based tools are advised to seek help on the Memotech forum (http://mtxworld.dk/memorum/index.php), some of whose users are "Linux aware".

-The flash memory cards used in CFX, MFX and REMEMOrizer are not formatted in the same way as they would be for use in a PC which, for example, might use FAT32.
-Consequently, the cards are not normally accessible using standard Windows tools, such as Explorer etc. Attempting to use such tools to format or read/write the card will likely destroy their contents and render them useless to MFX etc. until they are "reformatted" and their contents replaced.
+The flash memory cards used in CFX, REMEMOrizer and the first release of MFX are not formatted in the same way as they would be for use in a PC which, for example, might use FAT32.
+Consequently, the cards are not normally accessible using standard Windows tools, such as Explorer etc. Attempting to use such tools to format or read/write the card will likely destroy its contents and render it useless to MFX etc. until it is "reformatted" and the contents replaced.